-Champhai tourism is laden with tribal tradition which is boisterous and vibrant, the place where orchids bloom and add colour and richness to the area and where butterflies fly all around making it a place like in fairy-tales.
+Champhai tourism is laden with tribal tradition which is boisterous and vibrant, the place where orchids bloom and add colour and richness to the area and where butterflies fly all around making it a place like in fairy tales.

-The Champhai town offers a magnificent view of the blue Myanmar hills.
-The villages in the district are dotted with small hamlets that seem to be far removed from the maddening crowd of the 21st Century.
+The Champhai town offers a magnificent view of the blue Myanmar Hills.
+The villages in the district are dotted with small hamlets that seem to be far removed from the maddening crowd of the 21st century.
 Ancient monuments and monoliths depict the valiant history of the Mizo tribes and make Champhai rich in culture and tradition.

 Champhai is a fast developing town in Mizoram and the district headquarters of the Champhai district.
 It’s strategic location and proximity to Myanmar has made Champhai a growing border town.
 It is regarded as the main business corridor for India and Myanmar.

-Cultural History of Champhai
+Cultural History Of Champhai

-The cultural aspects of Champai tourism interests discerning travellers.
+The cultural aspects of Champhai tourism interest discerning travellers.
 It is believed that the history of the Mizos start and end in Champhai.
 Thus, it is a storehouse of ancient relics, monuments and memorials that are believed to be connected with legends and folktales of the Mizos.

-How to Reach Champhai
+How To Reach Champhai